Work with me on NLP at the University of Sydney!

 I consider both Australian and international students.
 If you receive an offer you can apply for a student visa.

 - 3-4 years

-- No teaching, but you will have opportunities to teach if desired
+- No teaching required, but you will have opportunities to teach if desired

 - I encourage interested students to do internships in industry research labs

 Every student in my group is funded to do just research for the length of their PhD (if you choose to get experience teaching you will be paid extra).
-The standard stipend is 35,000 AUD / year.
-Where possible, I will work with you to get a top-up scholarhip if 10,000 / year (either through a fellowship or a research grant).
+The standard stipend is 35,000 AUD / year, which is not subject to tax because it is a scholarship (i.e., 35k goes into your account).
+Where possible, I will work with you to get a top-up scholarhip of 10,000 / year (either through a fellowship or a research grant).

 How does Sydney compare to US universities?

 I recognise that some applicants may not be familiar with Australian universities.
-Comparing universities is hard, but here are a few points of comparison:
+Evaluating universities is hard, but here are a few points of comparison: